alexdiliberto/ember-transformicons/README.md

 **[⬆️ back to top](#component-api)**

 ## Contributing
-**Please contribute!** This section outlines the details of collaborating on this Ember addon.
-You can help code, design, update documentation, fix typos, raise issues and much more.
+**Please contribute!** You can help code, design, update documentation, fix typos, raise issues and so much more.

-Any help is welcome and absolutely appreciated!
+Any help is welcome and appreciated!

-## Backlog

-- [ ] Add/Update/Improve transformicons
-- [ ] More tests
-- [ ] Allow dynamic transformicon sizes

 ## Development